 Should You Retake The LSAT if You Scored In The 150s Or Lower?

-This is for those whose LSAT practice test average was in the 150′s or lower going into the exam.
-Should you put in the large amount of effort required to retake and try for a score boost?
+This is for those whose LSAT practice test average was in the 150s or lower going into the exam.
+Is it worth the effort to study for a retake and try to boost your score?

 Should You Retake? – Low 150s LSAT Score